Garbage and Recycling

 - All cardboard boxes, including paperboard (cereal boxes, etc.).
 Flatten boxes; pieces should be no longer than 3 feet by 3 feet.

 - Cardboard items that are not recyclable include wax and plastic-coated cardboard.

-Properly preparing recyclables is vital for the Recycling Center’s automated single-stream sorting process.
-Proper preparation ensures that recyclables will not be landfilled, helping keep your communities' costs down.
+Preparing recyclables correctly is important for the Recycling Centers automated single-stream sorting process.
+Proper preparation ensures that recyclables will not be landfilled, helping keep your community's costs down.